SinonCuriosus/BNP_BuildingPairTradingModel/README.md

     2021: 6.05, 2022: 2.81, 2023: 1.65, 2024: 4.06 (total debt/net income), pays off all its long term debt in approximately 6.05 operating years in the worst scenario

+**Why did I use these 3 indicators and not other ones?**
+1. Net Income growth analysis and Share Repurchases influence highly the potencial price of share, respectively, because:
+-    1.1.
+If the net income increases, naturally the price of the shares also increase if the they are not overvalued 1.2.
+If a company repurchases stocks it reduces their supply to the market.
+Therefore if the demand remains steady or increases the stock naturally will increase on price

+2. Long-Term debt, the first, second, and third rule in investing is to never lose money.
+We must remain mindful of macroeconomic scenarios that could push businesses toward bankruptcy.
+Bankruptcy often stems from a company’s inability to service its debt.
+If a company can repay its debt using its net earnings within 2-4 years (there's no fixed number here, but it should be a small number ofc), that is generally a reasonable timeframe, as it allows them to better navigate periods of macroeconomic uncertainty.

   **Note:**
   We could do the same for the rest but I guess **this already shows up some analytical skills given Fundamental Analysis** which is not asked in the assessment but if I could choose I'd partially integrate it in the work.